Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 # lab02 - Creating Labeling Policies

 ## Lab scenario
-In this lab, you will get know how to publish sensitive label.
+In this lab, you will get know how to publish existing sensitive label.

 ## Lab objectives